CoronaSophium/AutoFenceGate/README.md

 Features
 ---
 - Automatic fence gate opening/closing:
-    * Only messes with fence gates that are closed as you approach them
+    * Only messes with fence gates that are closed when you approach them
-- Automatic door walk-through warping
+- Automatic door interaction -- works with all (tested) forms of doors
-- Adding of a small, semi-transparent ghost that hurriedly closes fence gates behind you
+- Addition of a tiny, transluscent ghost that hurriedly closes fence gates behind you

 Installation
 ---